 Relationships are earned through daily commitment, honest effort, and mutual growth.

 Real love is not found.
-It is built.
+It’s built.

 If you take one thing from this, let it be this: